Is Wright Wrong?

-Surely what the gospel writers were faced with was a mixed bag of memories and accounts up to a generation old, some very convincing to them, others less so as communicated by those who had come to see Jesus to be the Messiah.
-Some accounts may have come from those who had some eye-witness encounter with Jesus.
+Surely what the gospel writers were faced with was a mixed bag of memories and accounts up to a generation old, some very convincing to them, others much less so.
+They consisted of the stories of those, Jew and pagan synagogue attender, who had come to see Jesus to be the Messiah, though what that meant was immediately interpreted in different and contradictory ways as the controversy over circumcision shows.
+Some accounts may have come from those who had personal memories.
 Many, even then, would have been garbled and confusing and many may not have come from eye-witnesses at all, but were second hand, uncertain, sometimes or often contradictory and sometimes embellished with personal views and attempts to understand as we see in the gospel treatments of the “parables.”
 Such is the nature of oral traditions.
 We can further assume they all reflected the world views and beliefs of those who expressed them.

 A many faceted powerful impression

-Taken together these memories and oral traditions would have conveyed a powerful impression of the character and teachings of the young charismatic rabbi whose life had brought him to such a terrible end, an end which inspired them to see him not as a failure, but to follow him as “the suffering servant” Messiah.
+Taken together these memories and oral traditions would have conveyed a powerful impression of the character and teachings of the young charismatic rabbi whose life had brought him to such a terrible end in public torture and execution, an end which inspired them to see his “shameful death” not as a failure, but as a victory, as the ultimately heroic figure as “the suffering servant” Messiah.
 Surely however these primary oral traditions were sufficiently varied and equivocal as to give the gospel writers good grounds to arrange, interpret and adapt what they heard and what they read in each other’s works in ways each of them saw made the best sense to them and the congregation they served.

-Again it seems clear they did this influenced by and bearing in mind the teaching and theology of Paul about the centrality of the passion, cross, bodily resurrection and coming end of the world.
+Again it seems clear they did this influenced by and bearing in mind the teaching and theology of Paul about the centrality of the passion, cross, final resurrection of Jesus and his followers in transformed bodies, and the coming end of the world.

 Wright and Vermes

-Wright’s research and production of books and videos on U Tube is prodigious and his work is expressed in an extremely self-confident no-nonsense style (with a dislike of metaphor and symbol and a bias towards taking texts literally?) clearly backed by a great deal of academic study and linguistic fluency and it has found favour with many Christians of a conservative or evangelical bent across denominations, particularly in the US.
+Wright’s research and production of books and videos on U Tube is prodigious and his work is expressed in an extremely self-confident “no-nonsense” style with a dislike of metaphor and symbol, a rejection of “liberalism” and “secularism” and a bias towards taking texts about miracles literally.
+This is clearly backed by a great deal of academic study and linguistic fluency and it has found favour with many Christians of a conservative or evangelical bent across denominations, particularly in the US.
 There are however other biblical scholars who have come to different conclusions.
 In particular I have been impressed by the work of Geza Vermes.